pratham7512/CODESOFT/README.md

-# C++ Tasks Repository
+# CODESOFT C++ Programming Tasks

-This repository contains four C++ tasks to help you practice and improve your programming skills.
+This repository contains four C++ tasks to be submitted to CODSOFT.
 Below are the details of each task:

 ## Task 1: Guess the Number